Poet, Novelist, Children’s Book Author,

 Federation of British Columbia Writers.

-Publications include A memoir: Discovered in a Scream, (Rutherford Press 2017), an historical novel: Mad God of the Toltecs, (Rutherford Press 2017), an illustrated biography of Fraser Valley homesteader and pioneer bush-pilot, Pat Carey – Flying With White Eagle, (Rutherford Press 2016), several books of poetry including: Crescent Beach Reflections, (Rutherford Press 2017), an illustrated children’s book Henry Hamster Esquire (Rutherford Press 2018), Margot – Love in the Golden Years (Rutherford Press 2019) dedicated to his lately deceased wife and – hot off the press: Grandpa’s Homestead, (Rutherford Press 2021) – an illustrated book of Haiku for children.
+Ben’s major publications from Rutherford Press – Qualicum Beach, B.C. include A memoir: Discovered in a Scream, (2017), an historical novel: Mad God of the Toltecs, (2017), an illustrated biography of Fraser Valley homesteader and pioneer bush-pilot, Pat Carey – Flying With White Eagle, (2016), several books of poetry including: Crescent Beach Reflections, (2017), Margot – Love in the Golden Years (2019) dedicated to his lately deceased wife.
+Three illustrated children’s books: Henry Hamster Esquire (2018), Grandpa’s Homestead – Haiku (May 2021) and Rhyming Fun With Billy and Trish (November 2021).
+The Rawness of Time – Poetry, Commentary and Short Stories (January 2022).

 Ben has also published several chapbooks and a new venture titled Ten Pun Crossword Puzzles for Young Geniuses.